 My ex-boss told me to always trust and follow my gut and instinct in everything that I do.
 That’s something I find myself referring to a lot in various situations and circumstances, be it personally or professionally.

 Who inspires you?

-My daughter –– she’s now a year old and her birth had renewed my sense of purpose.
+My daughter –– she’s now two years old and her birth had renewed my sense of purpose.
 I’m now incredibly inspired to do all that I can to make sure that she lives and grows up in a much better world.